British Lingerie Model Rhian Sugden Stuns In Lacy Lingerie As She Poses For Her Official 2020 Calendar

 Apart from the lingerie snap, Rhian also posted an Instagram Story where she could be seen wearing a black outfit that she paired with stylish white booties.
 In the caption of the picture, she wrote that she went out wearing her cowboy boots but could only get one picture taken.
 The model looked casually dressed up, wearing minimal makeup while she posed next to two of her friends.

-According to an article by I love Manchester, the model talked about the best advice she has ever received and said that one should not care about what others have to say about them.
+According to an article by I love Manchester, the model talked about the best advice she has ever received and said that one should not care what others say about them.

 “That’s a big thing for me, I constantly seek people’s approval, but not everyone is going to like you, so you just need to get on with it – especially in the industry that I’m in.
 Just try to ignore the bad stuff and not take everything too seriously.”